- Patient forced to tear out chunk of leg following freak allergic reaction from FDA-approved VenaSeal™ Closure System - July 30, 2018

 After Vein Ablation

-Remember, wearing your fitted compression stockings post-procedure provides you with symptomatic relief!
-Depending on your Physician’s assessment, the gradient level of stockings you require may fluctuate!
+Remember, wearing your compression stockings post-procedure provides you with symptomatic relief!
+Depending on your Physician’s assessment, the gradient level of socks you require may fluctuate!
 Remember: never hesitate to contact your Vein Specialist and always follow their instructions!